Ibrahim Afellay: Stoke City

 Afellay joined Premier League side Stoke City on a two-year contract on 27 July 2015.
 He made his debut on 9 August, in a 1–0 defeat against Liverpool at the Britannia Stadium, playing 78 minutes before making way for Peter Odemwingie.
 He was sent-off against West Bromwich Albion on 29 August 2015, for slapping Craig Gardner.
 He scored his first goal for Stoke on 1 December 2015 in a 2–0 League Cup victory against Sheffield Wednesday.
 Afellay scored his first Premier League goal on 13 February 2016 in a 3–1 win against AFC Bournemouth.
 He scored his second Premier League goal on his 30th birthday in a 2–2 draw with Swansea City on 2 April 2016.
 On 22 April 2016 Afellay suffered a serious knee injury in training, ruling him out for up to eight months.
 In total Afellay played 36 times for Stoke in 2015–16 scoring three goals as the side finished in ninth position.

 Afellay made his return from injury against Liverpool on 27 December 2016.
 Afellay signed a two-year contract extension with Stoke on 2 March 2017.
-He suffered another injury in April 2017 and under went knee surgery.
+He suffered another injury in April 2017 and underwent knee surgery.
 Afellay managed to make 13 appearances in 2016–17, of which 3 were starts as Stoke finished in 13th position.
 He returned from injury in September 2017 but was unable to establish himself in Mark Hughes' in 2017–18 team making just six appearances.
 Afellay then had a training ground bust up with new manager Paul Lambert in March 2018 and was told to stay away from the club.
-Afellay returned to the club for pre-season ahead of the 2018–19 season and scored in a friendly against Walsall but suffered another long term knee injury.
+Afellay returned to the club for pre-season ahead of the 2018–19 season and scored in a friendly against Walsall but suffered another long-term knee injury.
 His contract with Stoke was terminated by mutual consent on 28 January 2019.